 4. Jahangirnagar University (JU)

-Founded in 1970, Jahangirnagar University is known for its lush green campus.
+Founded in 1970, Jahangirnagar University is another best university in Bangladesh is known for its lush green campus.
 It has the fourth-largest campus and is Bangladesh's only full-fledged residential university.
 It is also notable for its contributions to different fields and diverse programs.

 Situated in Savar, near Dhaka, JU offers a peaceful learning environment with ample facilities.
 The university is highly regarded for its research output and quality of education.
 However, it's quite far from the city.